What is a retrospective?

 Host retrospectives less or more frequently

-The general rule of retrospectives goes like this — conduct one every two weeks to reflect on the past events and act upon the future.
-But as many teams use that method, there can also be as many versions of retrospectives.
+The general rule of retrospectives goes like this — conduct one every two weeks to reflect on past events and act upon the future.
+But as many Agile teams use that method, there can also be as many versions of retrospectives.
 The most important thing, however, is to strike a balance.

 If your colleagues feel that retros are conducted far too often, consider holding one session per month.
 Perhaps this solution will be sufficient if you work in a marketing team and wait several weeks for a study or survey results.
 In that case, retrospectives can be great for closing the ending month and starting a new one with a “clean slate” and new agreed-upon ways of working.